kaisermann/visc/README.md

-# ViSC - Visibility State Controller JS
+# visc - Visibility State Controller JS

 ## Why?
 > Have you ever found yourself in the need of knowing how much of an element is visible to, let's say, animate some of it styles depending on the percentage?
 Well, there you go!

 ## Compatibility
 - IE 9+
 - jQuery & Zepto Compatible